nurimertvural/nurimertvural.github.io/_pages/about.md

 I’m a final-year PhD candidate in the Department of Computer Science at the University of Toronto, advised by [Murat Erdogdu](http://www.cs.toronto.edu/~erdogdu/), and affiliated with the [Vector Institute](https://vectorinstitute.ai).
 In Summer 2025, I was a research intern at the Flatiron Institute [Center for Computational Mathematics](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/), working with [Alberto Bietti](https://alberto.bietti.me) and [Denny Wu](https://dennywu1.github.io/index.html).
 Previously, I was a Master’s student in Electrical and Electronics Engineering at Bilkent University, supervised by [Suleyman S. Kozat](https://kilyos.ee.bilkent.edu.tr/~kozat/).

 My current research focuses on the dynamics of gradient-based methods for high-dimensional problems, with an emphasis on neural network training.
 I have also worked on stochastic optimization, online learning, bandit algorithms, and nonconvex optimization.
-Selected papers appear below.
+Selected works appear below.

 Email: vural(at)cs(dot)toronto(dot)edu.

+### Selected works
+1. Gérard Ben Arous, Murat Erdogdu, Nuri Mert Vural, Denny Wu, [Learning quadratic neural networks in high dimensions: SGD dynamics and scaling laws](https://arxiv.org/abs/2508.03688), **NeurIPS 2025**.
+2. Nuri Mert Vural, Murat Erdogdu, [Pruning is optimal for learning sparse features in high-dimensions](https://arxiv.org/abs/2406.08658)
+, **COLT 2024**.